bkesterbyld/maroon-potato/src/pages/index.md

         title: Simple
       - title: Fast
         subtitle: ''
-        content: >
+        content: |
-          Get to market fast, outmaneuver competitors and respond to market requests virtually overnight
+          Get to market fast and outmaneuver competitors

           *   Incorporate and test new features in hours

           *   Ship quickly without fear of technical debt
         actions: []